adorsys/datasafe/README.md

 ```

 ## Overriding Datasafe Functionality
-Whenever you want to have some custom functionality of Datasafe, instead of default ones, there are
+Whenever you want to have some custom functionality of datasafe, instead of default ones, there are
 two possible ways to achieve this:
 - using OverridesRegistry without project recompilation.
-- using Dagger2 to build a customized version of Datasafe.
+- using Dagger2 to build a customized version of datasafe.

 ### Overriding Functionality without Recompilation
 This approach is for classes annotated with